Gender and Health Certificate Program

 Upon completion of the certificate program, students will be able to:

-- Explain the role of gender in shaping health inequities and recognize how gender health inequities affect health research and interventions.
+- Explain how gender and intersecting social identities shape health inequities and influence public health research and interventions.

 SPONSORING DEPARTMENTS